spotlightpa/poor-richard/content/news/2023-11-09-SPLJAYELEX.md

 authors = ["Carter Walker"]
 blurb = "Jay Schneider knew Election Day would be tough as a judge of elections.
-Despite the stress and a few setbacks, he pulled off a smooth experience for voters in Chester County." byline = "Carter Walker of Votebeat" description = "Election judges lead poll workers and manage polling places.
-They face problems that can be unpredictable.
-Here’s what it was like for a first-timer." image = "2023/11/01jm-tmvk-wsef-5zgk.jpeg" image-credit = "Hannah Yoon / For Votebeat" image-description = "John \"Jay\" Schneider, 76, stands for a portrait at the Caln Township building in Thorndale, PA., on October 30, 2023."
+Despite the stress and a few setbacks, he pulled off a smooth experience for voters in Chester County." byline = "Carter Walker of Votebeat" description = "PA election judges lead poll workers and manage polling places.
+They can face unpredictable problems.
+Here’s what it was like for one first-timer." image = "2023/11/01jm-tmvk-wsef-5zgk.jpeg" image-credit = "Hannah Yoon / For Votebeat" image-description = "John \"Jay\" Schneider, 76, stands for a portrait at the Caln Township building in Thorndale, PA., on October 30, 2023."